 The proposed survey route is within a popular beach which will have increased activity during summer months.
 As a result, the presence of additional personnel on the shore during summer would not be thought to cause a significant additional disturbance.
-However, there is potential for disturbance of the dune habitat and as a result the following mitigation measures would be carried out:
+However, there is potential for disturbance of the dune habitat and for visual and above-noise disturbance on protected bird species that may be present during the proposed works.
+As a result, the following mitigation measures would be carried out: